Tom Cullerton

-Tom Cullerton was a member of the Illinois Senate representing the 23rd district from 2013 to 2022.
-The 23rd district spans northern DuPage County and includes all or parts of Addison, Bloomingdale, Bartlett, Carol Stream, Glendale Heights, Hanover Park, Itasca, Roselle, Villa Park, West Chicago, Wayne, Wood Dale and Medinah.
+Thomas E. Cullerton is an American politician.
+Cullerton was a member of the Illinois Senate representing the 23rd district from 2013 until resigning in 2022.
+Shortly after, he pleaded guilty to 1 count of embezzlement.
+During his tenure, the 23rd district spanned northern DuPage County and included all or parts of Addison, Bloomingdale, Bartlett, Carol Stream, Glendale Heights, Hanover Park, Itasca, Roselle, Villa Park, West Chicago, Wayne, Wood Dale and Medinah.
 Prior to his service in the Illinois Senate he was the Village President of Villa Park from 2009 to 2013 and served one term as a village trustee from 2005 to 2009.

 Early and personal life

 After graduating high school from Loyola Academy Cullerton went to the University of Kansas.
 In 1990 Cullerton enlisted in the US Army and served as an 11H TOW Gunner until being honorably discharged in 1993.
 After moving to DuPage County, Cullerton decided to become active in the community.
 He formed and served as a captain a local neighborhood watch.
 He also became a member of the Knights of Columbus, the American Legion, and coaches little league with his team winning the 2011 Farm League World Series.

 He is married to his wife, Stacey, and they have three sons.
 A distant cousin, John Cullerton, served as President of the Senate.